 In addition to social and criminal justice, identifying the dead allows closure and understanding for the living, and is considered an important aspect of population health.
 For these reasons, there is a global drive to improve methods of forensic identification internationally.
 Locally significant research analysing FACT casework has been conducted to discern the extent that unidentified persons are an issue in the Cape; identify populations most at risk of being unidentified; the locations where most unidentified bodies were recovered; identify and determine the applicability of the methods routinely employed in estimating demographic profiles of the local population (FSIR 1: 100042, 2019).
 This research is useful for the development of intervention strategies to reduce the number of unidentified bodies and research focused on building demographic standards for southern African populations and specifically targeting ones that work well in the Cape.
 Considering the diverse genetic, cultural and ancestral composition of the population, there is pertinent need to establish innovative and novel techniques to assist in identification.
 Biological parameters (age, ancestry, sex and stature) are assessed to assist with identification although age, stature and sex estimation are sensitive to ancestry.
 Therefore, forensic anthropologists ensure that these standard methods and techniques are reliable and relevant.
 Novel techniques within the field of biological anthropology enable quantification of morphology.
 This has included investigating the use of the geometric morphometric properties of the zygoma for estimating ancestry in a Cape Town population (Sci & Just 60: 284-292, 2020).

 In addition to developing demographic standards, my research has explored the use of DNA in identifying the dead.
 Currently, DNA is the golden standard in confirming identity and therefore is often done concurrently with forensic anthropological investigation.
 For my PhD, undertaken at the University of Witwatersrand, I combined these two ideas and developed novel molecular sex determination methods optimal for human forensic and archaeological skeletal remains.
 As destructive sampling should be avoided when dealing with human remains in genetic studies, I developed a new minimally invasive bone extraction method (Am J Phys Anthropol 139: 596-599, 2009).
 Additionally, I developed two novel systems of molecular sex identification suitable for skeletal material using the Amelogenin gene (Forensic Sci Int: Gene 3: 74-79, 2009).
 Subsequently, this method was implemented on the remains of Chinese indentured laborers in South Africa (S Afr J Sci 106: 65-68, 2010).
-Further to this work, in collaboration with a marine forensic taphonomic research project and Dr. Heathfield in the Division of Forensic Medicine (UCT), we investigated optimisation of DNA extraction methods for samples exposed to seawater; and examined DNA degradation in this environment (Forensic Sci Int Genet Suppl Ser 7 (1): 580-581, 2019).
+Further to this work, in collaboration with a marine forensic taphonomic research project and A/Prof. Heathfield in the Division of Forensic Medicine (UCT), we investigated optimisation of DNA extraction methods for samples exposed to seawater; and examined DNA degradation in this environment (Forensic Sci Int Genet Suppl Ser 7 (1): 580-581, 2019).
 The oceanic environment is particularly under-researched world-wide within the field of forensics, and in Cape Town, there are numerous marine wash-up cases annually which are challenging to identify.
-Therefore, research in this field is important and Dr. Heathfield and I continue to work together to better understand DNA preservation in this environment and improve methods of DNA extraction for samples exposed to seawater.
+Therefore, research in this field is important and A/Prof. Heathfield and I continue to work together to better understand DNA preservation in this environment and improve methods of DNA extraction for samples exposed to seawater.

 Forensic Taphonomy